 InnMind host pitching sessions to get in front of a wide variety of VC firms.
 If you're interested in getting involved, you can read more here.

-The Key Steps to Securing Venture Capital Funding for your Blockchain Startup
+The Key Steps to Securing Venture Capital Funding for your Crypto Startup

 Investors know blockchain technology is the future, and they are willing to back businesses with profitable ideas.
 However, there are hundreds of emerging Web3 startups seeking investments from venture capitalists so if you are going up against the competition, you need to be adequately prepared to impress your prospective VCs.